stewones/chatness/docs/app/structure.md

 ### Elements

 Decoupled environment for building web components.
 In case you need to modify or add a new element based on Chatness you can edit the `elements.modules.ts` which lives inside this folder and then issue `npm run build:elements`

+### Functions

+Dedicated environment for server side stuff like the push notification trigger.

+### Resources

+Icon and splash files you can use as example to edit your own before deploying the app to device.

 ### Seeds